ashirt-ops/ashirt-server/backend/Readme.md

 ##### Identity Provider - initated Login

 Technically, OIDC does not support IDP-initated login.
-The login request must coem from the source.
+The login request must come from the source.
 However, some smart values can be provided to effectively provide an IDP-iniated login experience.

 If your service provides it, find the configuration for a "login URL" or "Initiate login URI".
 Then, provide the following value, dependent on your configuration: